santivicencio/Getting_and_clenaning_data/run_analysis.md

 system(cmd)
 ```

 The archive put the files in a folder named `UCI HAR Dataset`.
-Set this folder as the input path.
-List the files here.
+We will set this folder as the input path.

 ```{r}
 pathIn <- file.path(path, "UCI HAR Dataset")